M-industries/Kjernersite/pages/customers.md

 ## Lisman

 <a href="https://www.lismanforklifts.com" rel="external"><img src="/assets/logos/lisman-forklifts.png" alt="Logo Lisman" title="Lisman Forklifts" height="25" width="100"></a>
 For [Lisman Forklifts](https://www.lismanforklifts.com), we created a prototype for their new public interface connection to downstream businesses.
+The problem involved determining the data to export and connecting several consuming systems with different characteristics.
+Determining the right logical transformation of data was part of this.
+Next to this, a publicly available interface needed to be developed.

 ## De Jong & Lavino